vivekmathema/Deep3DCCS/datasets/Readme.md

 Optional: An identical Microsoft XLS file is included for better annotation and customization of the input data.

-Users are expected to extract the CSV/XLS files to the ./datasets/ folder
+Users are expected to extract the CSV/XLS files to the ./datasets/ folder An example SMILES dataset (METLINTEST_MmHm_5rot.csv | METLINTEST_MmHm_5rot_optimized_structure | MmHm [M-H]) is provided to demonstrate the inference module.
+This dataset is also configured as the default inference path in the Deep3DCCS software GUI.

+NOTE: An example SMILES dataset (METLINTEST_MmHm_5rot.csv | METLINTEST_MmHm_5rot_optimized_structure | MmHm [M-H]) is provided to demonstrate the inference module.
+This dataset is also configured as the default inference path in the Deep3DCCS software GUI.
+If you are using the code directly from the repository, make sure to unzip "METLINTEST_MmHm_5rot_optimized_structure.zip" into the "./datasets/" directory before running inference, unless you preprocess the structures yourself.